gavintreseder/pof/README.md

 3. **Clone the repository** - Get the code for the pof project from the cloud
 4. **Virtual environment Setup** - Get the code

-The steps below explain how to complete this process in VS Code
+The steps below explain how to complete this process in VS Code.
+There are two areas where we will be providing inputs to setup; the terminal and the VSCode pallete

+Terminal commands are typed into the terminal (typically on the bottom edge of your IDE) and exectued by pressing enter

+> > > This is a terminal command

+The VSCode Pallete is used to make changes to the IDE and is accessed with ctrl + shift + p.
+If autocomplete matches the command, you can select this with the mouse.

+> This is a command pallete command

 ## Software Requirements